 TWO 12 inch (uprights)

-Assemble the throwing arm.
+- Assemble the throwing arm.
 Put the T joint on the 27 inch pipe, with a 90 degree elbow on the other end.
 Attach the butter tub to the end of the 90 elbow with the screw.
-Slide the T end onto a 15 inch pipe and center.
+Slide two 6.75 inch pipes into both ends of the T.

-Now test!
+- Now test!
 Once you're happy with the placement, glue the pipes together.
+DO NOT glue the pivot point of the throwing arm.